 - x86: The gem5 simulator supports a standard PC platform

 - Multiprocessor / multi-system capability.
 Thanks to gem5's object orientation, instantiation of multiple CPU objects within a system is trivial.
 Combined with the snooping coherence protocol supported by the caches, gem5 can model symmetric and asymmetric multiprocessor systems.
 Because a complete system is just a collection of objects (CPUs, caches, memory, etc.), multiple systems can be instantiated within a single simulation process.
 In conjunction with full-system modeling, this feature allows simulation of entire client-server networks.

-- Power and energy. gem5’s objects are arrange in OS-visible power and clock domains, enabling a range of experiments in power- and energy-efficiency.
+- Power and energy modeling. gem5’s objects are arranged in OS-visible power and clock domains, enabling a range of experiments in power- and energy-efficiency.
 With out-of-the-box support for OS-controller Dynamic Voltage and Frequency (DVFS) scaling, gem5 provides a complete platform for research in future energy-efficient systems.
 See how to run your own DVFS experiments.

 - Application-only support.
 In application-only (non-full-system) mode, gem5 can execute a variety of architecture/OS binaries with OS emulation or SimpleScalar Alpha EIO trace files.